 Model partitioning for offloading inference.
 Some efforts suggest that model partitioning can be used to offload inference tasks from task owners [12], [13].
 Neurosurgeon [14] proposed layer-wise partition strategies to adaptively offload model computation.
 JointDNN [15] was a collaboration framework that employs both model training and inference to achieve resource optimization.
-Nonetheless, these works ensure model partitions to guarantee inference accuracy under various constraints.
+In contrast, aiming at efficient inference of AI-enabled satellite services, our work pursues a distinct objective to achieve a trade-off between task accuracy and the number of completed tasks.

 Multi-exit models for boosting task inference.
 There has been a growing interest in partitioning multi-exit models to enhance the performance of DNNs.
 For example, EDeepSave [16] aimed to improve the inference performance by the EE mechanism to avoid interruption when handing over to the mobile network.
 Edgent [17] proposed a model of DNN partitioning to maximize inference accuracy while satisfying latency constraints.
-Different from the above, we consider multiple inference task streams to balance task latency and accuracy.
+While multi-exit partitioning models for satellite services seem promising, they are yet to be fully explored.
+Therefore, in the context of a more realistic setting with uncertain task arrivals and task current state, we design an efficient solution to facilitate decision-making through adaptive learning-based scheduling in response to dynamic system states.